grumat/glossy-msp430/Firmware.shared/docs/TmsAutoShaper.md

 So, transitions of this signal when the JTAG state machine is on *Run-Test/IDLE* state will clock the CPU core.
 So it is important to keep this level unchanged if we don't want to modify the MCU state.

 The `TmsAutoShaper` template class expects an argument with the current pin state before a JTAG transaction happens.

+> The image presented on the previous topic, shows on purpose a case where the previous state of the **TCLK** value was not used, as required by this class.
+Lets explain the reason: Observe the top three signals (TMS, CLK and TDI respectively).
+Because the JTAG interface updates itself on the rising edge of the clock, the level transient of the TDI line, is interpreted as a clock level change of the **TCLK**, because the JTAG state machine is on the *Run-Test/Idle* state.
+Sometimes this is desired, but normally this would be a very subtle error, that interferes the state of the target MCU.

 # Defining a `TmsAutoShaper` Data-Type